-- reflecting the share of revenue from green activities of investee companies
+Taxonomy-aligned activities are expressed as a share of: turnover reflecting the share of revenue from green activities of investee companies capital expenditure (CapEx) showing the green investments made by investee companies, e.g. for a transition to a green economy.

-- expenditure

-(CapEx) showing

-the green

-investments made

-by investee

-companies, e.g. for

-a transition to a

-green economy.

-- operational expenditure (OpEx) reflecting green operational activities of investee companies.
+operational expenditure (OpEx) reflecting green operational activities of investee companies.